This is to let you know that, as part of the on-going maintenance and improvement of the highway network,

 How you can help

-It is inevitable that residents and businesses near the works will experience some disruption, but we will try to keep these to a minimum.
+As we will be putting a new surface over the entire road it is inevitable that residents and businesses near the works will experience some disruption, but we will try to keep these to a minimum.
 Any pavements will remain open at all times, but vehicle access to properties will need to be restricted for a short period while work is carried out in front of each property.
-If you have any particular access needs, please let the workforce on site know.
+If you have any particular access needs, please let the workforce on site know and they will do their best to help you.

 We need your help to make sure the work is done as quickly as possible and to the best possible quality.